GlReniers/World-Happiness-Report-South-America-2015-2019-/README.md

 # Objective

-The purpose of this landmark study was
+The purpose of this landmark study was to determine variables that affect happiness and rank countries based on how citizens felt about their lives.
+The report reviews the state of happiness and attempts to quanitfy the qualitative feeling of happiness and use it to help drive policy and make global benificial changes.

 # Data